 Common Student Questions

 I lost my name card, what do I do?
-Go to the ticket booth at the west entrance of the Multi.
+Go to the Registrar's Office table at the east end of the building on the first floor.
 We'll make you a new one.

 Where can I pick up my regalia?
 Have to go to the University Store at the Crossing.
 Hurry!!

 I have my name card and regalia, now where do I go?
-Sit in your assigned seat and stand when the ceremony begins.
+Find your seat and stay in it until the ceremony begins.
+If you need to leave your seat, keep your name card there to save it.
+Stand when the ceremony begins.
 You may be seated when the Master of Ceremonies says.

 Will I get a program?
 Yes, all students already have one on their seat waiting for them in the arena.